jonbnewman/mobx-store-provider/docs/motivation.md

 - Long answer:

-  I have been a long time user and lover of **mobx** and especially **mobx-state-tree**...so when I went to start incorporating functional components (the new, modern way to write React) I was surprised to find no library (or API provided by the core team) to handle **mobx-state-tree** models.
+  I have been a long time user and lover of **mobx** and especially **mobx-state-tree**...so when I went to start incorporating functional components (the new, modern way to write React) I asked myself: _How should I do this?_

+  After some extensive google-fu, and a lot of reading, I was surprised to find no library (or API provided by the core team) to handle **mobx-state-tree** models.

+  Here is what I did find out:

   - There are existing hooks to create and manage **mobx** observables (and related) using the core supported [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) and [mobx-react-lite](https://github.com/mobxjs/mobx-react-lite) libraries.